BabelCastBabelCast

 When voice wins

-Give people the choice and most will quietly use both: voice in their ears, captions as a backstop the moment a name or a number matters.
+Given the choice, most people quietly use both: voice in their ears, captions as the backstop when a name or a number goes by.

-That’s why BabelCast produces both from the same live stream.
-Your audience picks what suits them, switches whenever they like, and you don’t have to decide on their behalf.
+That's why BabelCast produces both from the same live stream.
+Your audience picks whichever suits them and switches whenever they like.
+You don't have to guess for them, which is good, because you'd guess wrong.

 Keep reading